 Did he change jobs or careers during his work life?

 When did he retire?

-Did the children work?
+Did the children work outside the home?
 What did they do?

 Many of our earlier ancestors were farmers: